Healthcare Ethics Certification Examination Content Outline and Item Development

 - Did you facilitate a family meeting involving clinicians and family members?

-- Did you facilitate a team-only meeting that did not involve family members but only involved healthcare professionals?
+- Did you facilitate a healthcare team-only meeting that did not involve family members?

 Evaluation and Quality Improvement (13%)